Jamazi4/bimcat/notes.md

    - If library is public, and you are adding your own private component - component will toggle to public(done).

-   - If you add someone elses component to your own library - it will create your own copy of that component, component will automatically have the same privacy setting as the library
+   - If you want to have someone elses component in your own library, you can copy this component and provide your own name, then add normally

-fuck i need organizations(?)
+4. You can share your private library by generating a private share link

+   - You can disable the link at any time, and manage all subscribed users list

+   - If the Library is switched to public when it already has link generated, it will automatically disable this link

+## KNOWN ISSUES

+- the last pset won't trigger toast on removal - instead of form do it as removeComponentButton but with optimistic ui update

+- When library filters are applied, and user goes into [libraryId] and then in [componentId], then goes back to [libraryId], the filters in /libraries are lost.

+## WORKAROUNDS/ISSUES

+tanstack query has meta that invalidates queries and it auto refetches.
+In forms however I'm not using mutations so I have to do it manually, but for some reason invalidateQueries works only as await and followed by refetchQueries!

 the workflow of actions where modal is displayed until success vs modal closes and original button spins can be useful when I want to allow user to redo something if action fail, for example name already taken or pset already exists

-known issue: the last pset won't trigger toast on removal - instead of form do it as removeComponentButton but with optimistic ui update

-23.04.2025 - implemented copy component but because componentListWrapper is now a client component and preserves the data in useState - it doesn't revalidate.
-Maybe finally preserve the data in redux state and dispatch refresh action -

-24.04.2025 - revalidation solved by retriggering async thunk as browser components now reside in redux state.

-sharing library through a link - when user logs in under this link - they will be assigned as guest.

-Users can create their own private libraries of their own private components and then share their libraries so another user can merge the libraries
+## COMPOSITE LIBRARIES

 You can only merge libraries that are shared with you, or are public